Education: D.M.A., University of North Texas; M.M.A., Yale University School of Music; B.M., University of Iowa

-His performance career includes appearances with dozens of professional symphony orchestras, chamber orchestras, jazz and commercial ensembles as well as appearances as a classical and jazz soloist.
-Cord’s performances include appearances with the Fort Worth Opera, DFW Metropolitan Ballet, Waterloo-Cedar Falls Symphony Orchestra, Cedar Rapids Symphony, Quad Cities Symphony Orchestra, Dallas Wind Symphony and Winona Symphony Orchestra.
+Cord’s performance career includes appearances with dozens of professional symphony orchestras, chamber orchestras, jazz and commercial ensembles from throughout the country.
+He has performed with the Fort Worth Opera, DFW Metropolitan Ballet, Waterloo-Cedar Falls Symphony Orchestra, Cedar Rapids Symphony, Quad Cities Symphony Orchestra, Dallas Wind Symphony and Winona Symphony Orchestra.
 Cord is currently a member of the La Crosse Symphony (WI) Orchestra and was a member of the Corpus Christi Symphony Orchestra from 2009 to 2013.

 His commercial career has included memberships with the Wringling Brother’s Barnum and Bailey’s Circus Band, touring Broadway companies such as Chicago, Fiddler on the Roof and The Music Man, as well as numerous live and studio recording engagements as a jazz and commercial artist.
 Cord has recently released his first solo trumpet album entitled Beyond Borders, featuring a wide variety of music including contemporary, baroque, folk and jazz styles.